Exploring Montezuma Well

 NPS Photo

 Amphipod (side-swimmers; Hyallela montezuma and H. azteca): Amphipods can be found along the weedy margins of the Well.
 The amphipod species that live here are susceptible to parasitic infection by worms.
 During infection, the amphipods become slower and less prone to seek camoflauge, and more likely to be found in the nearshore vegetation, where they come food for water bugs, water scorpions, and waterfowl (O'Brien et al. 2002).
-The amphipod species that live in Montezuma Well become a keystone species because of its role in the food web.
+The amphipod species that live in Montezuma Well are a keystone species because of their role in the food web.

 NPS Photo